Shimao: Walled city

 The city was surrounded by inner and outer stone walls, in contrast to the rammed earth walls typical of Longshan sites in the Central Plain and Shandong.
-The walls were 2.5 meters thick on average, with perimeters of approximately 4200 m and 5700 m respectively, and feature gates, turrets and watch towers.
-The earliest site, the "palace", was a large stepped pyramid based on a loess hill which had been reworked to make 11 platforms, with a height of 70m.
+The walls were 2.5 meters thick on average, with perimeters of approximately 4,200 meters and 5,700 meters respectively, and feature gates, turrets and watch towers.
+The earliest site, the "palace", was a large stepped pyramid based on a loess hill which had been reworked to make 11 platforms, with a height of 70 meters.
 Each of these was reinforced by stone buttresses.
 At the top of this pyramid palaces of rammed earth were built.
 The inner city contained a stone-walled platform, interpreted as a palatial complex, and densely packed residential zones, cemeteries and craft workshops.
 Unusual features include jade embedded in the city walls, possibly to provide spiritual protection, relief sculptures of serpents and monsters, and paintings of geometrical patterns on the inner walls.
-Approximately 80 human skulls were found under the city gate, mainly of young girls, suggesting ritual sacrifice.
+Around 80 skulls were found under the city gate, mainly of young girls, suggesting ritual sacrifice.

 The complexity and size of Shimao's fortifications, with its stone walls, bastions and gateways, is unparalleled in contemporary China, in particular compared to the fortifications of the Central Plains which were only made of rammed earth, as in Taosi.
 This difference in sophistication suggests that several architectural ideas such as the wengcheng and the mamian were transferred from Shimao to the Central Plains.
 Shimao fortifications are actually more similar to those of West Asia at the time, suggesting contacts and exchanges with the cultures of the West.

 Arts

 Various jade assemblages were found at Shimao, reflecting exchanges with areas south of the Ordos.
-Stone sculptures on the contrary tend to support a connection with the artistic traditions of the Altai to the north, as such artistic forms with similar styles were highly developped in northern cultures such as Okunev culture (c.
-2400-1750 BCE) of the Tuva, Minusinsk, and Altai regions.
+Stone sculptures on the contrary tend to support a connection with the artistic traditions of the Altai to the north, as such artistic forms with similar styles were highly developed in northern cultures such as Okunev culture (c.
+2400-1750 BC) of the Tuva, Minusinsk, and Altai regions.

 In general, the stone figures of Shimao can be considered as the result of connections with the Eurasian steppes, as are some technologies such as bronze making and livestock.
-The sculpted human faces of Shimao are highly similar to those of northern cultures, such as the Okunev culture, the Karakol culture or the Chemurchek culture.
+The sculpted human faces of Shimao are highly similar to those of northern cultures, such as the Okunev, Karakol, or Chemurchek culture.

 Alternatively, the Shimao statues bear resemblance to the Shijiahe culture's statues, while their daily items are similar to the Qijia culture's.
 This indicate the existence of a cultural community in the western inland during the Neolithic period, which was different from the Steppe culture.